 - Go back to Apple Business Manager.

-- In the sidebar, click on Custom Apps.
-You should find the app we just published privately (it’ll need to be approved first).
+- From the sidebar, select Custom Apps.
+You should find the app we just published privately (it'll need to be approved first).

-- From the License Type dropdown, select Redemption Codes.
+- From the License Type dropdown menu, select Redemption Codes.

-- Enter the number of redemption codes you want for your custom app and click on Get.
+- Enter the number of redemption codes you want for your custom app and select Get.

-- Click Download under Redemption Codes to get a spreadsheet of all the private codes to share your custom app directly.
+- Select the Download button to get a spreadsheet of all the private codes required to share your custom app directly.

-Users can use this link to download the app directly without it being available to the public.
+Users can use these codes to download the app directly without it being available to the public.

 Private app distribution has many benefits, but if this isn't quite what you're looking for check out our full guide on how to submit your app to the App Store.
 You may be also wondering how to upload your Android app to the Google Play Store, you can find our full guide here.